zyairelai/futures-hero/README.md

 # DISCLAIMER
 This automation software is purely handcoded by me @zyairelai from scratch with my personal manual trading strategy.
-Kindly provide feedback if you are using my repository, as well as if you are changing my code and help me with improvements.
+Kindly provide feedback if you are using my repository, as well as if you are changing my code please share the improved version with me.
 Distribution of the software is allowed.
 However, SELLING is NOT allowed.

 ## 1. Environment Setup